So truthfully, why does he pull away?

 There are several reasons why men pull away.

-I may try to get my 18 months old son to not jump off a 2 metre high ledge – but he still tries nonetheless while my heart is screaming in fear.
-Not only does he have absolutely no sense of danger, he seems to welcome it.
+I may try to get my 5 year old son to not jump off an extremely high ledge (and I do mean extremely) – but he still jumps off, while my heart is screaming in fear.
+Not only does he have absolutely no sense of danger like I would, he seems to welcome it – at the potential risk of his own safety.

-Closeness with a woman is good for some time for a man – until he needs to get back to his body’s natural rhythm and equilibrium.
-After all, we all have a bodily need to return to our natural state.
+Closeness with a woman is good for some time for a man – until he needs to get back to his body’s natural rhythm and equilibrium, to being a worthy man who is able to provide, conquer and kill the buffalo.
+We all have a bodily need to return to our natural state, where we feel more like ourselves.

-This is why pulling away for most men is normal.
+This is why pulling away for most men is normal at some point.

 Why does your boyfriend pulling away hurt so much?

 Often, we just get angry because he’s not present.
-We reject the part of ourselves that truly admires him and allows him to be a man so that we can have passion and desire him more.
+We reject the part of ourselves that truly admires him and allows him to be a man.
+And in doing that, we rob ourselves of the opportunity to build up a passion and to desire him more.

 Instead, our anger and resentment serves only to keep things safe (like they are in prison) and comfortable.
 Comfort isn’t good for a passionate relationship.